Basel Mission

-The Basel Mission is a Christian missionary society based in Switzerland.
-It was active from 1815 to 2001, when it transferred the operative work to Mission 21, the successor organization of Kooperation Evangelischer Kirchen und Missione (KEM), founded in 2001.
+The Basel Mission was a Christian missionary society based in Switzerland.
+It was active from 1815 to 2001, when it transferred the operative work to Mission 21.
+Mission 21 is the successor organization of Kooperation Evangelischer Kirchen und Missione (KEM), founded in 2001.
 Now Basel Mission is one of the supporting organizations of Mission 21.

-Since 2025 the Basel Mission changed his structure to a foundation.
-Chair of the foundation ist Rev. Dr. h.c.
-Karl F. Appl.
+In 2024, the Basel Mission changed its structure to a foundation; at that time, its president was Karl F. Appl.